 The word “cinematic” is a general term, referring to any video or film produced with the features of quality motion pictures.

-Though there are no definite rules to the making of it, many would agree that a cinematic-look video features unique storytelling (e.g. flashback, through characters, or chapters, etc.) and impresses viewers with thoughtful composition, delicate lighting, subtle color grading, proper sound, choreography, and other visual effects.
+Though there are no definite rules to the making of it, many would agree that a cinematic-look video features unique storytelling (e.g. flashback, through characters, or chapters, etc.) and impresses viewers with thoughtful composition, delicate lighting, subtle color grading, engaging music and sound effects, thrilling camera movements like a long take, choreography, and other visual effects.

 Placing the actors and props in the right place is essential to filming.
 It helps to direct the audience's attention and create visually-appealing images.